Pop Archives

 On live LP Cutler of the West, on Columbia.

-The lyrics have been reworked, Wurzels style: In Adge's version it has a happy ending… the pub may not have any beer, but there's plenty of cider!
+The lyrics have been reworked, Wurzels style: Adge’s 1968 version gives the song a happy ending – who needs beer if the pub still has cider!
 (Wurzelmania).

 Tom T. Hall - A Bar With No Beer (1985)